Ryan McMahon Preview, Player Props: Rockies vs. Twins

 Twins Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the Twins pitching staff ranks first in MLB.
+- The pitching staff for the Twins has a collective 9.7 K/9, the first-best in the league.

-- The Twins' 3.86 team ERA ranks sixth across all league pitching staffs.
+- The Twins have a 3.88 team ERA that ranks sixth among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.